-Directions: Identify three factors your agency should consider before
+Directions: Identify three factors your agency should consider before moving forward with a decision to upgrade or convert its data

 - 1. A timeline for consideration and implementation - 2.
 Questions and answers to guide decision making - 3.
-Make a checklist to consider needs and workflows.
+Make a checklist to consider needs